Sign up for volunteer shifts here!

 Inwood CSA began in 1997 as a way for the Inwood community to source farm fresh produce and to support local agriculture in a sustainable manner.
 We currently partner with Hawthorne Valley Farm and Lewis Waite Farm.

-Vegetable share is 20 weeks of certified biodynamic and organic produce, June – October.
-7-10 items per week depending on time of year.
-Fruit share includes 20 weeks of organic or eco-certified fruit – strawberries, blueberries, stone fruit, and apples.
-Egg share is 20 weeks of certified organic, free-range eggs.
+The vegetable share is 22 weeks of certified biodynamic and organic produce, mid June to late October.
+Full share is approx. 10 items per week; partial share is approx. 6 items per week.
+Fruit share includes 22 weeks of organic or eco-certified fruit – strawberries, blueberries, stone fruit, and apples.
+Egg share is 22 weeks of certified organic, free-range eggs.
 One dozen per week.

-Sign ups for the 2020 Growing Season have closed.
+Sign ups for the 2022 Growing Season are now open here.

-CSA Extras are delivered every two weeks during the growing season and once a month during the winter.
+CSA Extras are delivered monthly during the growing season to the CSA pick up site and during the winter in the neighborhood.
 We offer products from over 35 local family farms and producers, including 9 kinds of meat, lots of cheese, bread, flour, grains, lacto-fermented vegetables, pastas, jams and chutneys, and much much more!

 Orders are placed throughout the year.
 All are welcome to order through the LWF website.